-Perhaps the greatest way of ensuring that communication is prioritized at your organization is by establishing a culture of real-time feedback.
-Rather than relying on a bi-annual or annual review, real-time feedback provides you with a platform to give and receive feedback on an ongoing basis, as things happen – and can help you manage employee talent effectively.
+Perhaps the greatest way of ensuring that communication is prioritized at your business or organization is by establishing a culture of real-time feedback.
+Rather than relying on a bi-annual or annual review, real-time feedback provides you with a platform to give and receive feedback on an ongoing basis, as things happen – and can contribute to managing employee potential effectively.

 LEARN MORE: What is real-time feedback?